Posted by Richard Woodman, Partner

 The winning team was ‘Male Venice Roadsweepers’ comprising Darren Stones, Des Daly, Mathew Gullick, Odhran Dodd, Chris Mills, Colin Wright, Simon Newark, Gary Shortman, Tony Millson.
 They each took away with them a bottle of wine.

-But the star Royds prize – wooden spoons – went to – ‘Shame On Us’ made up of Francis Kendall, Tom Spanyol, Travis Raath, Malika Halla, Bobby Pozzoni, Holgar Schmidt, Alison Le Gassick, Ben Harris, Beate Oera and Helen Murphie.
+But the star Royds prize – wooden spoons – went to – ‘Shame On Us’ made up of Francis Kendall, Tom Spanyol, Travis Raath, Malika Halla, Bobby Pozzoni, Holgar Schmidt, Alison Le Gassick, Ben Harris and Beate Oera.
 Better luck next time guys!

 We would also like to thank those who were unable to stay for the whole evening but made the effort to come along for a few drinks.